-It is an intensive, short course created to provide professional development in managing multilingual translation projects.
+It is an intensive, short course created to provide professional development in managing business operations on an international scale.
 You are free to work at your own pace so completion time depends on you.

-There is no doubt that the translation market is facing a dramatic increase as the figures demonstrate: In 2012 the projections from the “Language Services Market 2012″ report states the industry will reach US $33.5 billion shared by over 26,104 suppliers of translation and interpreting services across the globe; Microsoft alone executes over 1,000 localization projects a year. it is certainly true that project management has lately gained a name in the translation profession due, mainly, to market growth and virtual teams.
-When translation is subcontracted to teams communicating through the Internet, productivity becomes the focus and it is in the area of planning, tracking, and measuring for volume and quality where project management offers essential tools for translation providers.
+There is no doubt that the job market for localization and translation services is facing a dramatic increase as the figures demonstrate: In 2012 the projections from the “Language Services Market 2012″ report states the industry will reach US $33.5 billion shared by over 26,104 suppliers of related services across the globe; Microsoft alone executes over 1,000 localization projects a year.

 Finding job opportunities in the translation industry.